baloo42/crd-generator-victools/README.md

 ### Own annotations

+_Enabled by default_

-This project provides also own annotations, which allows us to add new features faster.
+This project provides an own set of annotations, too.
+This set is at the moment more feature complete compared to the set from fabric8/kubernetes-client.

 ### Jackson annotations

+_Enabled by default_

 A lot Jackson annotations are supported including `@JsonSubTypes` to created `anyOf` schemas.

 See [victools/jsonschema-generator Jackson Module](https://victools.github.io/jsonschema-generator/#jackson-module)
 for details.

 ### Jakarta Validation annotations

+_Disabled by default_

 Jakarta validation annotations are supported.

 See [victools/jsonschema-generator Jakarta Validation Module](https://victools.github.io/jsonschema-generator/#jakarta-validation-module)
 for details.

 ### Swagger 2 annotations

+_Disabled by default_

 Swagger 2 annotations are supported.

 See [victools/jsonschema-generator Swagger 2 Module](https://victools.github.io/jsonschema-generator/#swagger-2-module)
 for details.